 Planting Designs with Perennials – by Benjamin Futa

 The eternal quest in garden design is to create a garden with consistent interest year-round, and perennials can play that role.
 This presentation will demystify the design process, empowering you to create your most captivating garden.

 Building a Bulb Lawn – by Benjamin Futa

-This practical, step-by-step presentation will illustrate how to create a beautiful bulb lawn – an arrangement of spring-flowering bulbs planted in a lawn.
+This practical, step-by-step presentation will illustrate how to create a beautiful bulb lawn.
+Learn how to create an arrangement of spring-flowering bulbs planted in a lawn that look natural and esthetically pleasing.
 We’ll explore tools, techniques, and the best plants for the job.

 Wild Harvest: Useful and Edible Plants – by David Eagan